SHPEUCF/apptutorial/_pages/assignments/Part1.md

 We will go more in-depth on imports/exports later, but you are free to search for default and named imports/exports online.
 * **line 5**: definition of class that extends from the [React base component](https://reactjs.org/docs/react-api.html#reactcomponent).
 * **line 7**: required method for any component class.
 Returns elements to be displayed and can be used for fancier coding before returning.
-* **lines 9-13**: [JSX elements](https://reactjs.org/docs/introducing-jsx.html) to be returned (aka rendered, displayed) to the app.
+* **lines 9-12**: [JSX elements](https://reactjs.org/docs/introducing-jsx.html) to be returned (aka rendered, displayed) to the app.
-* **line 17**: exports the current class to be used in other parts, such as `index.js`.
+* **line 16**: exports the current class to be used in other parts, such as `index.js`.

 **What are components?**
-"Components let you split the [User Interface] into independent, reusable pieces, and think about each piece in isolation." *from [ReactJS](https://reactjs.org/docs/components-and-props.html)*
+"Components let you split the [User Interface](https://computer.howstuffworks.com/operating-system10.htm) into independent, reusable pieces, and think about each piece in isolation" *from [ReactJS](https://reactjs.org/docs/components-and-props.html)*.
+They are the building blocks for your app that can be used together to create basically everything; you will recognize them by the `<` and `/>` tags, which is similar to HTML.
 {: .notice--info}

-If you run this is an emulator (using the command listed earlier), you will see a very simple screen that says "Hello, world!" (or anything else that you may have written).
+If you run this is in an emulator (using the command listed earlier), you will see a very simple screen that says "Hello, world!" (or anything else that you may have written).

 For the next exercises, let's build a screen similar to the Dashboard from the SHPE app.

 ## Exercise 2
 **TLDR;** Replace App.js with the bare bones of the Dashboard screen in the SHPE app.
 {: .notice}
-We will coding in App.js, using the same structure we did in [Exercise 1](#exercise-1) (we will be creating a separate file to divide our screens in organized way in [Part 3](/part-3)).
+We will be coding in App.js, using the same structure we did in [Exercise 1](#exercise-1) (we'll be creating a separate file to divide our screens in an organized way in [Part 3](/part-3)).

 The Dashboard on the app is more complicated than what we made previously.
 This is where we have to use [React Native components](https://facebook.github.io/react-native/docs/activityindicator), but you already used two of them: `View` and `Text`.
 On the [React Native Docs](https://facebook.github.io/react-native/docs/activityindicator), you will see all components that are provided to us, which can be imported using the statement `import { ... } from "react-native"`, as [Exercise 1](#exercise-1) did in line 3.